ansible/awx/docs/docsite/rst/administration/configure_awx.rst

   - **Logging settings**: configure logging options based on the type you choose:

     .. image:: ../common/images/configure-awx-system-logging-types.png
-      :alt: Screenshot of the AWX system settings menu with options for system configuration.
+      :alt: Logging settings shown with the list of options for Logging Aggregator Types.

     For more information about each of the logging aggregation types, refer to the :ref:`ag_logging` section of the |ata|.